Skip links

 1. Who will be my main point of contact?

-Some agencies sell you on a senior name, then hand you to a junior coordinator you’ve never met.
-Ask specifically who you’ll be dealing with from brief to delivery — and whether that person will be on-site on the day.
-At Meji Media, the person you speak to at the start is the person in the room when it matters.
+Some agencies pitch you with a senior name, then hand you to a junior coordinator you’ve never met.
+Ask specifically who you’ll be dealing with from brief to delivery — and whether that person will actually be on-site on the day.

 2. Have you delivered events at this scale before?